Of Grammatology: IPFS as Language Family

 To make this more concrete, many systems I’ve seen have CID generation strictly segregated from CID publication already, and can thus greatly simplify a system with two distinct parts.
 Think, for example, of a system that only generates CIDs at, say, the minting process of a batch of NFTs, a process which includes very few actors and components.
 Once that corpus of images and metadata has been “CIDified” and each NFT has the right URIs encoded in it, this static SQL table of a system switches gears, and suddenly each of those CIDs needs to be available performantly and globally over conventional web technologies.

 In this case, how the subsystem involved in generating CIDs bootstraps its networks and passing along its outputs to a more conventional publication system is very different from the network profile of the “mini-gateways”.
-The first system might need optimize for privacy, confidentially, obscurity, or even security-by-obscurity, hiding from attackers behind cryptic networking mechanisms.
-The latter, on the other had, has a fairly conventional CDN-like networking and performance profile, which might benefit from knowing literally nothing about the former system, lest it be compromised somewhere in its many attack surfaces.
+The first system might need to optimize for privacy, confidentially, obscurity, or even security-by-obscurity, hiding from attackers behind cryptic networking mechanisms.
+The latter, on the other hand, has a fairly conventional CDN-like networking and performance profile, which might benefit from knowing literally nothing about the former system, lest it be compromised somewhere in its many attack surfaces.

 This latter system, which I’m cheekily calling a “mini-gateway,” might be thought of as an “output only”, non-IPFS subsystem of a greater IPFS configuration.
-This whole output-only system can be handed a bunch of URLs that either are or contain CIDs and referents for each representing various content-types and be completely “unaware” of all the IPFS that generated this mapping.
-Indeed, that might even be mission-critical for such a use-case.

 Exactly because it’s so mission-critical, this entire latter subsystem (which the outside world continues to call “pinning”, against years of trying to unmeme it) is often offloaded or outsourced.
 In the best of cases, this content delivery subsystem is handed off to a well-thought out service provider business model like that of Pinata or Web3.storage, resulting in SLAs and a defensible business niche for middlemen that make IPFS “just work”.
 In the worst of cases, lazy web3 SDKs misinform their developer users about the mechanics of Amino DHT and IPFS gets a reputation across entire communities as “not working at all”.
 The difference between these two is a difference of narrative downstream of how we document the capabilities of IPFS systemS… the plural could be really helpful here.